Mozart's Domestic Pets: His Life Companions

 Many scientists have noticed that Mozart's music evokes images of sunny landscapes full of flowers, trees, and animals, and it is effective in fighting depression.
 Is this because Mozart was inspired by nature in his compositions?

 Reluctantly, Mozart consented to the removal of his beloved canary, initially relocating it to the adjacent room and then even farther away.
-The sound of its joyful singing had become unbearable to him as he lay on his deathbed.
+The sound of its joyful singing had become unbearable to Mozart as he lay on his deathbed.

 The presence of domestic pets in the composer's home demonstrates Mozart's strong respect for the simple pleasures of life.
 Mozart's pets had a profound impact on the composer's life and work, in addition to serving as companions.
 Furthermore, Mozart's relationships with his pets provide insight into his personality and temperament.
 His loving and often harshly humorous references to Bimperl and Stari in letters reveal a softer, more lighthearted side of the composer that is frequently overshadowed by his musical talent.
 As we discuss Mozart's incredible contributions to music, let us not lose sight of Nature, which is reflected in his work.
 Namely in his strong appreciation for harmony, which may be quantitatively represented in a way similar to the harmony of the natural world.
 In addition, Mozart's music is influenced by nature, particularly in the obvious qualities of spontaneity, wonder, and astonishment.
 In short, Mozart's music flows like a calm river on a beautiful summer day.